miziomon/awesome-wordpress/README.md

 * [Caldera Forms](https://it.wordpress.org/plugins/caldera-forms/) - A diffrent kind of WordPress form builder.
 With an intuitive drag and drop interface -– based on a responsive grid -- and a wide range of add-ons, it’s never been easier to create forms for your WordPress site that look great on any device, thanks to Caldera Forms.
 * [Ninja Forms](https://it.wordpress.org/plugins/ninja-forms/) - Ninja Forms is the easiest way to build any form you need for your WordPress website.
 No longer mess with code or worry about made-up limitations.
 Create the form you want, when you want with a simple drag and drop interface provided by the very powerful Ninja Forms framework.

+#### Widget

+* [Widget Options](https://it.wordpress.org/plugins/widget-options/) - Get Better Control over your Widgets.
+Easily show or hide WordPress widgets on specified pages & devices and/or assign custom alignment.
+* [Widget Logic](https://it.wordpress.org/plugins/widget-logic/) - This plugin gives every widget an extra control field called "Widget logic" that lets you control the pages that the widget will appear on.
+The text field lets you use WP's Conditional Tags, or any general PHP code.
+* [Widget Output Cache](https://it.wordpress.org/plugins/widget-output-cache/) - Use PHP output buffering to extract widget output and store it into WordPress transients for faster retrieval.
+It also adds a checkbox to widget controls to exclude it from being cached.

 #### Move and backup
 *If you need to move your installation*